All-4-One: Atlantic Records years (1993–1999)

-Post Atlantic (2000—Present)
+Post-Atlantic (2000–present)

-A rift between their independent label, Blitzz Records, and their major label, Atlantic Records, led to the group leaving Atlantic as well as Blitzz Records after the release of the album On and On in 1999.
+A rift between their independent label, Blitzz Records, and their major label, Atlantic Records, led to the group leaving Atlantic as well as Blitzz Records after the release of their album On & On in 1999.
 The shift in labels left the group in limbo for a few years as they contemplated their next move.
 In 2001, the follow-up album, A41, was released on AMC Records and yielded "Beautiful as U", a top 20 hit on the Radio & Records Adult Contemporary chart.
 The group's 2004 album, Split Personality, was given an Asia-only release, and subsequently gave them Asian hits with "Someone Who Lives in Your Heart" and "I Just Wanna Be Your Everything".
 For much of the 2000s, All-4-One spent their time touring Asia, in cities such as Tokyo, Kuala Lumpur, Singapore, Seoul, Bangkok, Shanghai and Sydney.

 In 2009, All-4-One released No Regrets on the Peak Records/Concord Music Group label.
 The album was largely created in-house, with the group doing the writing for the album, and Jamie Jones' production company, the Heavyweights, doing a lot of the production work.
-The CD produced the Urban Adult Contemporary hit "My Child".
+The CD produced the Urban Adult Contemporary hit "My Child", co-written by Delious Kennedy and Jamie Jones.

 In June 2015, Billboard premiered the first single, "Baby Love", from All-4-One's 20th anniversary album, Twenty+.

 In February 2016, All-4-One joined the inaugural "I Love the 90's" Tour with their peers Salt-N-Pepa featuring Spinderella, Vanilla Ice, Coolio, Tone Loc, Color Me Badd, Rob Base, Kid N Play and Young MC.

 Solo ventures

 In 2004, Jones released the album Illuminate on Genesis Records.

-Kennedy is the co-founder of the esteemed Catalina Film Festival, known as the west coast's version of the Cannes Film Festival.
+Kennedy is the co-founder of the Catalina Film Festival, known as the West Coast's version of the Cannes Film Festival.
 The Catalina Film Festival is a destination festival located just off the coast of Los Angeles on Santa Catalina Island, California.

 In 2012, Kennedy released a single he co-wrote titled "My Rose" which peaked at No. 44 on Billboards Hot Dance/Club chart.

-In 2016, Kennedy launched his talk show, Flashback Tonight, which interviews celebrities from the '80s, '90s and early 2000s.
+In 2016, Kennedy launched his talk show, Flashback Tonight, which interviews celebrities from the 1980s, 1990s and early 2000s.
 Guests have included Richard Marx, Rick Springfield, Taylor Dayne, Karyn White, Marla Gibbs, and Coolio.